 Terms and conditions

 These terms and conditions affect your rights and liabilities under the law.
-They govern your use of, and relationship with, the send money to a prisoner service and information about sending money to prisoners using your bank account.
+They govern your use of, and relationship with, the ‘Send money to someone in prison’ service and information about sending money to prisoners using your bank account.
 They don’t apply to other services provided by the Ministry of Justice (HM Prison Service), or to any other department or service which is linked to in this service.

 We may occasionally update these terms and conditions.
 This might happen if there’s a change in the law or to the way this service works.
 We recommend you check this page regularly for any updates.